evenfound/even-cpp/r-score-demo/README.md

 Packaging for your favorite distribution would be a welcome contribution!

-## Compiling the even-boffin from source
+## Compiling the r-score-demo from source

 ### On Linux: